OVERPAYMENT OF BENEFITS

 Click on the "Log in to Secure Site" button to view your overpayment and make an online payment.

 *** You may also mail your payment to the following address: ***

 Office of UC Benefits

 PO Box 67503

-When you have repaid your overpayment, you will receive a billing statement reflecting that your balance is zero.
-Otherwise, if you should need a receipt or proof of payment, your cancelled check or money order stub will serve as your receipt.
+When you have repaid your overpayment, you may receive a billing statement reflecting that your balance is zero.
+If you should need a receipt or proof of payment, your cancelled check or money order stub will serve as your receipt.

 All other correspondence should be sent to:

 Office of Unemployment Compensation Benefits

 651 Boas Street

 Harrisburg PA 17121